+This webinar helps you with point 7, direct work with individuals and families, of the knowledge and skills statement for social workers in adult services.
 This webinar explores how social care practitioners can use attachment theory to work with adults.
 Attachment theory is most commonly associated with infancy and the early years.
-However, emerging practice shows that an increased understanding of attachment strategies can be very useful for social workers working right across the lifespan.
-The webinar is presented by […]
+However, emerging practice […]

 If you are directly quoting the author's own words from this document you must acknowledge that they are not your own words by putting them within quotes marks, reference the source in the text and then provide the full reference at the end of the document.
 For example: